 Find your toilet.

-At the beginning, it’s a good idea to scope out the restrooms at places that you frequently go.
+At the beginning, it’s a good idea to scope out the restrooms at places that you frequently visit.
 See which ones have particularly obnoxious hand dryers or flushers and try to avoid them.
 Seek out good old-fashioned toilets without the mod-cons.
-Grocery store toilets can be a good place to find one!
+Grocery store bathrooms can be a good place to find one!

 Bring a secret weapon.

 A simple Post-It note can work wonders.
 Always carry one with you and place it over the sensor when you go to the restroom.
 This mom adds a cute note to hers that says, “No More Scary Flushes!”

 Opt for hand towels instead and always carry wipes with you.
 As kids are smaller than adults, they are perfectly positioned to be barraged by the full unpleasant blast from the hand dryer, so it’s best to avoid it if your kid is sensitive to loud sounds.

 If none of the above tactics work and your kid is really not having it, consider stashing a portable potty in your car.
 This useful travel model can save you on trips where you can’t find a decent restroom.